tbe/resource-framework/README.md

 # DEPRECTAION NOTICE

-This repostiry is deprected.
+This repostiry is deprecated.
 Please move to https://github.com/tbe/go-concourse-resource

 # resource-framework